dandynood/sol-web-parser/README.md

 # Solidity Code Parser

+## Important: This project is stil under construction and will be updated soon

-A simple single page web application aim to test for four believed-to-be common design flaws in Solidity contracts.
+A simple single page web application aim to test for common design flaws in Solidity contracts.
 Built with Vue (browser style), Node.js Express, Bootstrap and utilizing the Truffle framework.

-Part of a study in a Masters By Research course in Swinburne Sarawak.
+Part of a study in a Masters By Research course in Swinburne Sarawak, supported by Malsysia FRGS/1/2018/ICT04/SWIN/02/1 grant scheme.

 ### Prerequisites